dnsl48/gauger/README.md

 * `Reporter` : Merges arrays of stamps of several indicators into a single array
 * `Presenter` : Converts an array produced by a reporter into a human readable representation

-As we can see, there are two places where we can filter stamps: `Dial` and `Refiner`.
+As we can see, there are two ways how we can filter stamps: `Dial` and `Refiner`.
 Lets take a look at the example of these components usage:

 ```php
 use Debuggy\Gauger\Dial;